Alqudimi/OmniCoreDB/replit.md

 ## Overview

-This is a full-stack database management application that provides a visual interface for connecting to and managing multiple database types.
-The application allows users to connect to SQLite, PostgreSQL, MySQL, and MongoDB databases, browse tables, view and edit data, execute custom queries, and export data in various formats.
+This is a comprehensive full-stack database management application that provides a visual interface for connecting to and managing multiple database types.
+The application allows users to connect to SQLite, PostgreSQL, and MySQL databases, browse tables, view and edit data, execute custom queries, and export/import data in various formats.

-The application is built with a React frontend using shadcn/ui components and an Express backend with TypeScript.
-It supports multiple database connections simultaneously and provides features like data grid viewing, row editing, table structure inspection, and SQL query execution.
+The application is built with a **React frontend** using shadcn/ui components and a **Python FastAPI backend**.
+It supports multiple database connections simultaneously and provides features like data grid viewing, row editing, table structure inspection, SQL query execution, and data export/import capabilities.

 ## User Preferences